 The B-Agile Double is one of the lighter and smaller options in the group.
 This double stroller manages a weight of just 27.9 pounds, which is close to the lightest option, the Joovy Caboose Ultralight Graphite at 23.4 pounds.
 It is also lighter than the average for the group of 32.3 pounds.
 The heaviest stroller in the group is the Baby Trend Navigator at over 39 pounds.

-Folded the B-Agile is the smallest option in the review at 10,649 cubic inches.
+When folded, the B-Agile comes in as the smallest option in the review at 10,649 cubic inches.
 This is small enough to fit in most standard trunks, but it is still on the wide side 31.8 inches long, so you'll still want to measure your trunk before you buy.

 The fabric on the B-Agile is a little nicer feel than the Baby Jogger City Mini Double and we liked the rubberized footrest that looks like it will wear better over time than some of the competition.
 The seat and the canopy are both made from the same ripstop material that feels similar to a high-quality tent.
 The fabric feels like it will be easy on the skin and very easy to wipe down.
 The footrest is a very sturdy, durable rubber feeling material that looks like it can take a licking and keep on ticking.
 The fold joints on the frame are covered with the same elastic material as the Baby Jogger City Mini Double and it is remarkable how similar the two are to one another.
 The storage bin is thick canvas with mesh sides that didn't snag in our tests.